Engee documentation

 • Allow multirate processing

-The unit generates the output signal at a lower (downsampled) rate using a proportionally larger frame period on the output port than on the input port.
-At downsampling times, the output frame period is times the input frame period ( ), but the input and output frame sizes are equal.
+The unit generates an output signal at a lower (with a reduced sampling rate) speed, using a proportionally longer frame period on the output port than on the input port.
+When the sampling rate is lowered in times the period of the output frame in times longer than the period of the input frame ( ), but the sizes of the input and output frames are equal.

 Values